amirrajan/ColorGolfMobile/tutorial/01-creating-controls-programmatically.md

 touch main_view_controller.rb
 ```

-Here is how you would add a `UIButton` programmatically in ObjectiveC:
+Here is how you would add a `UIButton` programmatically in Objective C:

 ```objective-c
 UIButton *button = [UIButton buttonWithType:UIButtonTypeRoundedRect];